YU000jp/logseq-plugin-confirmation-hyperlink/readme.md

 ### Usage

 - To use this feature, simply paste the URL and a dialog will appear, allowing you to edit the title if necessary.
-If it is a PDF URL, it will be converted to a dedicated markdown format.
+If it is a PDF URL, it will be converted to a dedicated markdown format and saved as a file into assets.

 #### Plugin Settings